An online series curated especially for National Science Week 2020 (15 – 23 August)

 Artists Dr Erica Tandori and Stuart Favilla plunge us into a virus’s world with Sensory Science Exhibition.
 Make your own virus model with couscous and chicken wire, and listen to sounds inspired by the activity of viruses.

 Activities are informed by the research conducted in the Rossjohn laboratory at the Monash Biomedicine Discovery Institute, and designed to be easily accessed by everyone with instructions for people with low vision.

 Kids and kids at heart!

 Turn yourself into an animated character, and learn about the latest facial recognition technology, what it is used for, and how it could be used in the future with this short video created by the Gippsland Tech School.

 Making For All

 All people in Australia should have the opportunity to take part in scientific activities in a creative and hands-on manner, including people with disabilities.
 Delight your budding maker with a Making For All kit produced by Dr Kirsten Ellis from Monash University, which is custom-designed to engage participants who have sensory disabilities, significant motor or cognitive disabilities in the fun of science.
-More details will be available shortly on how to order a kit.

 Possible Impossibles Online Forum